banshee/AndroidProguardScala/README.md

 # USING THE PLUGIN

-1. Install the Scala IDE from http://download.scala-ide.org/nightly-update-master-trunk.
+1. Install the Scala IDE from http://scala-ide.org/download/current.html.
-There's a problem with M3 and Android (it won't always recompile Scala binaries), so you'll want a nightly.

 1. Point Eclipse to the update site at <code>https://androidproguardscala.s3.amazonaws.com/UpdateSiteForAndroidProguardScala</code> and install.
 Note that this isn't a link you can visit in a browser.